jhrcook/statistical-rethinking/ch4_linear-models.md

 Chapter 4.
 Linear Models
 ================

-  - this chapter introduce linear regresssion as a Bayesian procedure
+  - this chapter introduce linear regression as a Bayesian procedure
       - under a probability interpretation (necessary for Bayesian word), linear reg. uses a Gaussian distribution for uncertainty about the measurement of interest